Yuli Gurriel Player Props: Marlins vs. Angels

 Yuli Gurriel At The Plate

-- Gurriel is batting .304 with four doubles, two triples, three home runs and seven walks.
+- Gurriel is hitting .304 with four doubles, two triples, three home runs and nine walks.

-- Gurriel is batting .571 during his last outings and is riding a five-game hitting streak.
+- Gurriel enters this game on a six-game hitting streak.
+During his last games, he's hitting .600.

-- Gurriel has driven in a run in 11 games this season (36.7%), but has had no multiple-RBI games.
+- Gurriel has driven in a run in 12 games this year (38.7%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.